-- Ensure disadvantaged pupils have appropriate technology to access any remote curriculum provision and homework. - Make effective use of Catch-up funding and pupil premium, to support pupils to continue learning and to cover missed content.
+- Ensure disadvantaged pupils have appropriate technology to access any remote curriculum provision and homework. - Make effective use of pupil-premium, to support pupils to continue learning and to cover missed content. - Have effective systems in place for liaison with external agencies, particularly the Family Hubs across the Dudley MBC, to help provide a holistic package of support for families over and beyond what is available immediately through school.